Skip to content

 • [ ] Obsidian installed and vault configured

-• [ ] Graph visualization loads in browser (check graph.html opens)
+• [ ] D3 graph loads in browser (pikoclaw viz allen-kb -o allen-kb/graph.html)

 • [ ] provenance.json displays correctly with jq